Zig-Index/zig-index.github.io/README.md

 To add your project to Zig Index:

 1. Fork the [registry repository](https://github.com/Zig-Index/registry)
-2. Create a JSON file in `repositories/packages/` or `repositories/applications/`
+2. Create a JSON file in `database/username/repo-name.json`
 3. Submit a Pull Request

 See the [registry README](https://github.com/Zig-Index/registry) for details.